mor1/msc-generator/trunk/README.txt

 However, you do not need to compile cairo, as I have included compiled binaries in the "compiled_cairo" directory.
 This is where Msc-generator.sln takes the compiled binary.

 Then you can compile Msc-generator.sln.
-It will always include the release version of cairo.dll.
+It will include the release or debug version of cairo.dll, as appropriate.

 Enjoy and send feedback.